-How will I know when my exams are?
+How do I view my timetable?

-Look at My School Portal for your personal exam timetable.
+Look at School Workspace Portal for your personal exam timetable.
 It shows the exams you will be sitting and whether they are scheduled for morning or afternoon.
 Nearer the time the allocated room will also be displayed.
+You should check your timetable daily in case of any room changes.